“Working so closely with the Tonmeister course set me up very well for studio technique.”

 At the moment I am heading into an autumn of lots short concert projects - my first Verdi Requiem (which is daunting!), then concerts with the orchestra of Opera North, the Beethoven Academy and the National Youth Orchestra.

 I then head into rehearsals for a world premiere production at Glyndebourne.

-In the early years you will be time-rich (and cash-poor!) but do stuff for free and work your socks off.
+My advice for future students hoping to work in my field is to do stuff for free and work your socks off - in the early years you will be time-rich (and cash-poor!).
 Create your own performance opportunities and then invite everyone you can think of in the industry to come and watch.

 As well as all the abilities that you need to have, the industry is not just about ability - it’s about people.
 So meet people; write to people and tell them who you are; shadow and assist the people you admire; be nice to people.
 If you can get someone established to champion you and put opportunities your way, that is by far the most effective way of making progress.